durch/rust-s3/README.md

 ## Configuration

-Configuration is currently in source...
+Getter and setter functions exist for all `Link` params...
 You don't really have to touch anything there, maybe `amz-expire`, it is configured for one week which is the maximum Amazon allows ATM.

 ## Usage